 Below Achernar and to the right, among the stars of the Toucan, is the dim glow of the Small Magellanic Cloud.
-The Large Magellanic Cloud, below Achernar and to the left, is a bit easier to see and was imagined by some South African groups to be a hunting plain for the gods.
-The two brightest stars in the night sky, Canopus and Sirius, are rising in the southeast and east, respectively.
-Orion is shouldering his way into the summer skies in the northeast, preceded by Taurus the Bull.
+The Large Cloud, below Achernar and to the left, is a bit easier to see, and was imagined by some South African groups to be a hunting plain for the gods.
+The two brightest stars in the night sky, Sirius and Canopus, are rising in the east and southeast, respectively, with Orion shouldering his way into the summer skies in the northeast, preceded by Taurus the Bull.
 The small cluster of stars on the Bull's shoulder, the Pleiades, were used all over Africa to keep track of the seasons.
-In isiXhosa the Pleaides are called isiLimela.
+In isiXhosa, the Pleaides are called isiLimela.
 Rising in the east as well is the Milky Way, dimmer than the brilliant Milky Way of winter, but still very impressive on a dark Karoo night.